zhi-wang-linux/tio-uml/README.md

 1) How to create a new UML diagram and add it to the wiki page

+Make sure your UML diagram can be successfully compiled

 a) mv foo.uml input #The file extension name must be .uml git add foo.uml git commit -s -m "xxxxx"